priyam314/NeuralStyleTransfer-App/README.md

 | **LBFGS**      |   ![0outanim](https://user-images.githubusercontent.com/41532536/226283096-7428c3f7-f4e5-4089-adfb-4c1ef5251aac.gif)   |   ![0outanim](https://user-images.githubusercontent.com/41532536/226283411-a19e6bd3-3b0b-4caf-af3c-63ae78e15036.gif)   |   ![0outanim](https://user-images.githubusercontent.com/41532536/226284077-70246242-e650-4fa7-99c1-8ac37ab3e58c.gif)   |   ![0outanim](https://user-images.githubusercontent.com/41532536/226284517-b9611e75-ce19-4229-b315-8a1db9be3f0d.gif)   |  ![0outanim](https://user-images.githubusercontent.com/41532536/226285297-642c40af-a15b-4a64-aa35-1ad613499ec1.gif)    |
 | **Adam**      |  ![0outanim](https://user-images.githubusercontent.com/41532536/226285822-c21edaf0-2e80-448e-acf9-2bd283e3eb58.gif)    |  ![0outanim](https://user-images.githubusercontent.com/41532536/226286320-4af4a5f0-dad8-4646-b64f-14dbe7cb682a.gif)    |  ![0outanim](https://user-images.githubusercontent.com/41532536/226286564-c357f8dd-2008-4ad2-8543-8567ed703a7f.gif)    |   ![0outanim](https://user-images.githubusercontent.com/41532536/226286843-48fce497-77c0-4afe-bb29-af954a97dd9f.gif)   |   ![0outanim](https://user-images.githubusercontent.com/41532536/226287009-4782cadc-39c0-40db-8068-e50b67ce7b77.gif)   |

+In first two rows the only change is in use of optimizer, and clearly both the optimizer produces comparitively similar canvas except in the last layer.
+Also `Adam` needs more iterations to produce semantically similar canvas to that of what `LBFGS` produce but at the same time former is quite fast to compute since its first order method and doesn't compute curvature of parameter space like latter.

+So we used `Adam` once again on different set of content and style image(last row) to generate canvas and found that last layer in all the cases loses some content information and style over composes on canvas.
+First two layers are giving comparitively better results all the time.

 ## Style